Teo44/OpenRoutePlanner/documentation/testing.md

 IDA* 8.2s total, 1029ms avg.
 492/500 searches timed out.

 ### Random routes in an OSM map of Tokyo

+Again searching 500 shortest paths between random notes, now in a graph parsed from a 24km by 30km OpenStreetMap extract of Tokyo.

 ### Random routes in an OSM map of Kanto region